BEng(Hons) Automotive Engineering

 Page last updated 8 October 2021

 The automotive industry is set for global growth over the next decade.
-Environmental challenges mean new vehicles must be cleaner and more efficient, while urbanisation is driving a need for better transport solutions.
+Engineers play a role in designing cleaner and more efficient vehicles to address environmental challenges, while urbanisation is driving a need for better transport solutions.

-Where it can take you
+Where can it take me?